Amsterdam University College: Academic programme

-While teachers for many core and introductory courses are employed by AUC directly, the college draws on its parent institutions for most of its lecturers.
+While teachers for many core and introductory courses are employed by AUC directly, the college draws on its parent institutions for many of its lecturers.
+It is also possible to do a semester abroad at a partner university of AUC, UvA, or VU.

-Graduates receive a joint degree from the University of Amsterdam and VU University; a Bachelor of Arts in the social sciences or humanities or a Bachelor of Science in science.
-Students graduation with a cumulative GPA of 3.0 or higher receive an honours degree.
-Cum laude degrees are awarded for graduation with a GPA of 3.5 or higher, and summa cum laude degrees for a 3.9 or higher.
+Graduates receive a joint degree from the University of Amsterdam and Vrije University; a Bachelor of Arts in Liberal Arts and Sciences (as a Social Sciences or Humanities major) or a Bachelor of Science in Liberal Arts and Sciences (as a Science major).
+Cum laude degrees are awarded for graduation with a grade of 8 or higher, and summa cum laude degrees for a 8.75 or higher.